Pelosi expected to visit Taiwan, Taiwanese and US officials say - KTVZ

 The Taiwanese official added that she is expected to stay in Taiwan overnight.
 It is unclear when exactly Pelosi will land in Taipei.

+“We shouldn’t be as a country — we shouldn’t be intimidated by that rhetoric or those potential actions.
+This is an important trip for the speaker to be on and we’re going to do whatever we can to support her,” Kirby continued.

+Asked if the US was prepared for fallout with China over the visit, Kirby said that “there is no change to our policy.
+No change to our focus on trying to keep a free and safe and open Indo-Pacific.”

-The issue of Taiwan — a self-governing island that China claims as a part of its territory — remains one of the most contentious.
+The issue of Taiwan remains one of the most contentious.
 President Joe Biden and his Chinese counterpart Xi Jinping discussed it at length in a two-hour-and-17-minute phone call on Thursday, as tensions mounted between Washington and Beijing.

 “The question of Taiwan is the most sensitive, important core issue in China-US relations,” said Chinese Ambassador to the US Qin Gang at the Aspen Security Forum in July.